-In the subdirectory "script", the user then finds the CASA data reduction scripts (Python) which were used to calibrate and image the data.
+In the subdirectory "script", the user finds the CASA data reduction scripts (Python) which were used to calibrate and image the data.
 Depending on whether the ALMA automated Pipeline was used or the data was "manually" calibrated by an analyst, the contents of this directory varies:

-- 1) uid....ms.scriptForCalibration.py: one calibration script for each Execution Block of manually calibrated data - 2) scriptForFluxCalibration.py (if necessary): if there was more than one Execution Block, and they were observed within one day from each other, a combined flux calibration may be done assuming that the phase calibrator had the same intensity during all executions.
+- 1) uid....ms.scriptForCalibration.py: one calibration script for each Execution Block of manually calibrated data - 2) scriptForFluxCalibration.py (if necessary): if there was more than one Execution Block (EB), and they were observed within one day from each other, a combined flux calibration may be done assuming that the phase calibrator had the same intensity during all executions.
 This script performs this procedure.
 It may also concatenate all calibrated MSs into one if it is necessary for imaging.
-The result is a combined dataset of all executions. - 3) scriptForImaging.py: this script regenerates the imaging products (see next section) as they are stored in the "products" subdirectory of the delivery. - 4) scriptForPI.py: run this script in the "script" directory in order to regenerate the calibrated MeasurementSet of the delivered data.
+The result is a combined dataset of all executions.
+Also for single-EB datasets, this script may be present and contain commands for imaging preparation. - 3) scriptForImaging.py: this script regenerates the imaging products (see next section) as they are stored in the "products" subdirectory of the delivery. - 4) scriptForPI.py: run this script in the "script" directory in order to regenerate the calibrated MeasurementSet of the delivered data.
 The README file contains instructions on how to do this.
 Running the scriptForPI.py requires that you have downloaded the ASDM datasets and unpacked them such that they reside in the "raw" directory (created during unpacking).
-See Section 5 for more details. - 5) casa_piperestorescript.py: This script is used by scriptForPI.py to restore the calibrates MS(s) from the raw ASDMs by applying the necessary calibration tables.
+See Section 5 for more details. - 5) casa_piperestorescript.py: This script is used by scriptForPl.py to restore the calibrates MS(s) from the raw ASDMs by applying the necessary calibration tables.
 This is only provided in the case of pipeline calibration. - 6) casa_pipescript.py: Performs the calibration from scratch using Pipeline tasks.
 See the Pipeline documentation (see Section 7) for more details. - 7) the pipeline processing request (PPR): an XML file which was used to drive the Pipeline calibration.
 Also described in the Pipeline documentation (see Section 7).